pmcxs/region-locator/README.md

 ## Installation

-After cloning the repo, go to source folder and type :
+After cloning the repo, go to top folder and type :

     dotnet restore